WR4F/ZeroChat/README.md

 # ZeroChat
 A live web chat.
-No javascript, cookies, accounts, or periodic refreshing with Meta-Refresh.
+No client-side javascript, cookies, accounts, or periodic refreshing with Meta-Refresh.

 Easy to run, simple to use.
 Developed with a security-first mentality.